 Makom

 Powered by young adults, Makom is everybody friendly.
 Makom, the Hebrew word for space, reanimates ancient Jewish wisdom for today.
 We're in the land of 10,000 lakes with 10,000 ways to create young Jewish community.
 Come as you are and ride the waves with us.
 If you have an idea, let's make it happen.
 Check out our website page and join our Facebook group.
 Want to join our Makom email list to hear about future events?
-Contact Jenifer Robins, Director of Young Adult and Family Life at jeniferr@adath.net. |
+Click here to email us. |

 Atid

 Powered by adults, Atid is everybody friendly.
-Atid, the Hebrew word for future, is an open group for anyone who's looking for opportunities for deeper engagement through gatherings and events that take advantage of all the Twin Cities has to offer, as well as social, spiritual and educational opportunities at Adath.
+Atid is Adath's 50+ group...it's like summer camp, for grown-ups!
+Atid, the Hebrew word for future, is for anyone who's looking for opportunities for deeper engagement through gatherings and events that take advantage of all the Twin Cities has to offer, as well as social, spiritual and educational opportunities at Adath.
 Join our Facebook group To join the Atid email list, contact Anna Simon at annas@adath.net. |

 Hillsiders